 The lights were unplugged in 2014 as the aging matriarch became unable to participate and the family experienced the loss of Mrs. Watson’s son, then her daughter.
 In 2018, Mrs. Watson died at the age of 92.
-But this year, amid a worldwide pandemic that has created a veil of emotional darkness, the Watson family decided there was no better time to bring back the tradition of The Pelzer Light People.
+But in 2020, amid a worldwide pandemic that has created a veil of emotional darkness, the Watson family decided there was no better time to bring back the tradition of The Pelzer Light People.

 “Every year, we thought about bringing it back, then something would happen – another death in the family,” said Michelle Watson, who is married to Louise Watson’s grandson.
 “We decided this was the perfect year to try to give a little light.”

 The reprise of The Pelzer Light People is sticking as close to the original as possible, although they’ve moved from the mill village to the Historic Pelzer Gym on Lebby Street to better accommodate a line of vehicles that often stretches past the traffic light in West Pelzer.
 The human light display even features one of the original suits that Mrs. Watson crafted by fastening strands of lights to clothing with safety pins.

 “There were more than 1,000 lights on the original suit but when Granny put it on, it was too heavy,” Michelle Watson said.
 Perfecting the outfits over time, Mrs. Watson devoted a room in her home to housing the suits.
 At performance time, Pelzer neighbors, friends and even passersby would don a suit, step outside and plug in with extension cords.